tgarc/pastream/README.rst

 Examples
 ----------------
-Record to file:
+Record 1000 frames to file, then play it back:

 .. code-block:: python

    import pastream as ps

+   # Use *with* statements to auto-close the stream
+   with ps.SoundFileInputStream('recording.wav') as stream:
+       stream.frames = 1000
+       stream.start()
+       stream.wait() # Block until recording is done

-   with ps.SoundFileInputStream('recording.wav', device='my-device') as stream:
+   with ps.SoundFileOutputStream('recording.wav') as stream:
+       stream.frames = 1000
        stream.start()
        stream.wait()